eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.5.2.2 Wallet Solution authenticity is verified

 To ensure that the User can trust the Wallet Solution, Wallet Providers preferably make their certified Wallet Solutions available for installation via the official app store of the relevant operating system (e.g., Android, iOS).
 This allows the operating system of the device to perform relevant checks regarding the authenticity of the app.
 It also allows Users to use the same well-known channel for obtaining a Wallet Instance as they use for obtaining other apps.
-Finally, it prevents the User must allow side-loading of apps, which can increase the risk of installing malicious apps.
+Finally, it avoids a situation where a User must allow side-loading of apps, which would increase the risk of unintentionally installing malicious apps.

 If a Wallet Provider makes its Wallet Solution available for installation through other means than the official OS app store, it implements a mechanism allowing the User to verify the authenticity of the Wallet Unit.
 Moreover, the Wallet Provider provides clear instructions to the User on how to install the Wallet Unit, including:

 - instructions on how to verify the authenticity of the Wallet Instance to be installed.
 This can be done, for example, by comparing the hash value of the application downloaded by the User with a hash value published by the Wallet Provider.
 - instructions on bypassing of any operating system limitations on side-loading of apps, if applicable, and ensuring that these limitations are restored after the Wallet Instance has been installed.

 Note: The Regulation does not exclude the possibility that a Wallet Instance may be installed on a non-mobile device, for example a server.
-The requirements above also apply for the installation of a Wallet Unit on a user device that is not a mobile device, and for which no official operating system app store may exist.
+The requirements above also apply for the installation of a Wallet Unit on a User device that is not a mobile device, and for which no official operating system app store may exist.

-##### 6.5.2.3 User validates that Wallet Solution is usable with relevant PIDs
+##### 6.5.2.3 User validates that Wallet Solution is usable with relevant PID

 A User installs a Wallet Unit because they want to obtain and use one or more PIDs.
 However, PID Providers are not required to support all Wallet Solutions in the EUDI Wallet ecosystem.
 'Support' here means that the PID Provider is willing to issue a PID to an instance of a given Wallet Solution on request of the User.
 Instead, a PID Provider may choose to support only a single Wallet Solution or a limited number of Wallet Solutions.
 Therefore, each PID Provider will publish a list of Wallet Solutions that they support, such that a User that wants to request a PID from that PID Provider knows which Wallet Unit they should install.
 This list could be published, for example, on the PID Provider's website.